Tahawus, New York: Tahawus today

 The remains of at least 10 buildings remain on the former village site; most of them were constructed between 1890 and 1930 by the Tahawus Club.
 Only one of the buildings still standing on the site dates from the years when the old mining village of Adirondac was in operation, along with the remnants of the McIntyre Blast Furnace (built 1854).
 The furnace site has recently been cleared, and the furnace stack stabilized and cleaned.
 This was done as part of the Tahawus Tract project undertaken by the Open Space Institute which purchased the area in August 2003.
 Also, as part of a grant given for area cleanup and historic preservation, the old MacNaughton Cottage (built in 1845, one of the approximately ten remaining buildings) underwent restoration.
 This was the house that Vice President Theodore Roosevelt stayed in during his hike to Mount Marcy when he received news of President William McKinley being close to death after being shot in Buffalo, New York on September 6, 1901.
 No buildings are known to remain at the latter community of Tahawus along Sanford Lake, including the mines.

 Geography

 Tahawus is also a name sometimes used for Mount Marcy, the highest peak in New York, located outside of the town.
-However, the name was likely never used by the aboriginal peoples of the area to refer to the mountain, and its meaning, "Cloud-Splitter," may have no roots in any language.
+However, the name was likely never used by the aboriginal peoples of the area to refer to the mountain, and its meaning, "Cloud-Splitter", may have no roots in any language.

-Located within the Tahawus tract is Henderson Lake, a 450 acre lake cartographically stated to be the true source of the Hudson River.
+Located within the Tahawus tract is Henderson Lake, a 450 acre lake which serves as the true source of the Hudson River.
 Tahawus also contains Mount Adams and several minor Adirondack peaks.
-According to the Adirondack Park Agency, wildlife in tract include "bears, deer, loons, coyotes, foxes...and the elusive Pine Marten".
+According to the Adirondack Park Agency, wildlife in the tract include "bears, deer, loons, coyotes, foxes...and the elusive Pine Marten".